Not Afraid to Speak Her Mind

-Silverman could have backfired and said some nasty things back to Jamrozy, but instead, she took a look at his news feed to see where his anger came from.
+Silverman could have backfired and said some nasty things in response to Jamrozy, but instead, she took a look at his news feed to see where his anger was really coming from.

 “I was once a giving and nice person, but too many things destroyed that, and I became bitter and hateful,” Jamrozy said.
 “Then Sarah showed me the way.
 Don’t get me wrong, I still got a long way to go, but it’s a start.”